nemerosa/ontrack-jenkins-library/README.md

 # ontrack-jenkins-library

-Jenkins pipeline library to interact with Ontrack
+Jenkins pipeline library to interact with Ontrack.

+> This library is now deprecated and the [`ontrack-jenkins-cli-pipeline`](https://github.com/nemerosa/ontrack-jenkins-cli-pipeline) must be used instead.

 ## List of tasks